lotfio/commissions-calculator/README.md

 ## Installation :
  - Cd to project directory & run composer update
  - Run composer test-unit
- - Run composer test-integration (maybe a bit slower than unit tests as it uses real apis links)
+ - Run composer test-integration
  - Run composer psalm (for static analysis)
  - You can also run composer style (to fix code style PSR-12)

+## Environment
+- tested both with php7.4 and 8 on (windows)

 ## Examples
  - Calculate commissions